AmberLeeWL/ENGG1340Project/README.md

         | PDate      | String            | 10     | Date of printing (dd/mm/yyyy)                           |

   - C) Ideal outcomes
-       <p>The ideal outcomes of the program is to provide the user a clear user manual and report </p>
+       <p>The ideal outcomes of the program is to provide the user a clear user manual and report. </p>

 **Program Features:**
   1) Adding records of income and expenses